GBouffard/my-gatsby-contentul-tutorial/README.md

 :ribbon: Gatsby :heavy_plus_sign: Contentul :heavy_plus_sign: Netlify = :heart: :ribbon:
+:tophat: + Stripe + Auth0 :tophat:

 This is my first Gatsby + Contentul + Netlify tutorial built from scratch.
-I also added a shop with Sprite and an authentication system.
+I also added a shop with Sprite and 2 authentication system: one hard-coded, one with auth0.

 [Deploy preview](https://gbouffard-my-gatsby-contentul-tutorial.netlify.com/)
+No deploy should be made to that repo anymore.
+The Contentful Space has been deleted and I have stopped the Netlify auto-deploy.

 I used these tutorials: